hopplajs/hoppla/README.md

       input.count = i;
       // Creates a temporary copy of counter.txt which will be parsed with the new input
       // The copy will NOT recursively interpret the generate =)
-      // hoppla.generate as asynchronous and returns a Promise! return hoppla.generate(input);
+      // hoppla.generate is asynchronous and returns a Promise! return hoppla.generate(input);
     })
   }